Akuli/curses-minesweeper/README.md

     $ git submodule init
     $ git submodule update

-Then [download zig](https://ziglang.org/download/).
-At the time of writing this, Zig 0.4 hasn't been released yet, so use it if it's listed on the download page or use the newest possible zig if it isn't.
-Download the correct binary (for example, `zig-linux-x86_64-something.tar.xz` for 64-bit linux) and move it to the `curses-minesweeper` directory.
-Then run this:
+Then [download zig 0.8.1](https://ziglang.org/download/) and move it to the `curses-minesweeper` directory, and run this:

     $ tar xf zig-linux-SOMETHING.tar.xz         (use autocompletion)
     $ mv zig-linux-SOMETHING zig                (use autocompletion)

 Now you can compile and run the project.

-    $ zig/zig build -Drelease-safe
+    $ zig/zig build
-    $ mv zig-cache/cursesminesweeper .

 Run the game:

-    $ ./cursesminesweeper
+    $ zig-out/bin/cursesminesweeper

-Run `./cursesminesweeper --help` for more options.
+Add `--help` for more options.

 ## FAQ